Supported OS Distributions

 Vulnerability Assessment Overview

-For each vulnerability, the severity score is based on the Common Vulnerability Scoring System v2 (CVSS v2) used by the NVD.
-The severity can be high (H), medium (M), or low (L) as determined by NVD.
+For each vulnerability, the severity score is based only on the Common Vulnerability Scoring System v2 (CVSS v2) used by the NVD.
+The severity can be high (H), medium (M), or low (L) as determined by the NVD.

 Vulnerability Assessment Results

 AIP provides a holistic understanding of potential vulnerabilities by assessing all packages installed using the package manager.
 AIP will not remediate or manage package vulnerabilities on your behalf.

 You can resolve these vulnerabilities at the host level or suppress the vulnerability within AIP.

 If you find vulnerabilities and deem them low risk, such as OS-defined will not fix/low priority, etc., you have the ability to suppress the vulnerability.
 Learn more about Suppressing Vulnerabilities.